barranquerox/template-framework/README.md

 ./gradlew test -Dbrowser=chrome
 ```

 This will execute all the tests using your local Chrome browser.
-For more information on the different command line options read [here](https://github.com/lafourchette/e2e-web-tests/wiki/Command-line-arguments).